 Thomas manages collaborations, partnerships and development activities.
-He has worked with urban topics for the Agency for City Environment in Oslo, and as an advisor for the City Architect in Bergen.
+He has worked with urban topics from different perspectives: with urban spaces for the Agency for City Environment in Oslo, and as an advisor for the City Architect in Bergen.
 He co-founded the neighbourhood café Nobel Bopel in Bergen in 2009.
 He has a master's degree in Architecture History and a bachelor's degree in Social Geography from the University of Bergen, having also studied Urban Studies at the 4CITIES program in the University of Copenhagen.
-He is currently doing a master's degree in urbanism at the Oslo School of Architecture and Design.
+He is currently pursuing a master's degree in Urbanism at the Oslo School of Architecture and Design.

 Henrik der Minassian

 Henrik has a background as Director for Gallery ROM, an independent architecture gallery in Oslo.
 He was one of the founding partners for Norway's first film festival for architecture, Arkitekturfilm Oslo.
 Before ROM, he worked with planning and implementation of art exhibitions, as production manager for Kunstnernes Hus.
 He has also worked as producer and curator at Kunsthall Färgfabrikken, the centre for contemporary art and architecture in Stockholm.
 He has studied art at Kunstakademiet i Trondheim, KIT-NTNU.